Our warehouse is located in Murarrie, Brisbane. (Please note this is not a retail store – we are an online shop only at this stage)

 We made the decision to not put additives in our products, which makes the maximum pour depth for our epoxy resin 20mm per pour.
 This way, you’ll have a longer product life, better quality and more heat resistance!

 You most certainly can pour in two lots.
 Pour the second layer once the first layer has set up and isn't too hot.
 Within an hour or so it should be fine.
 This will be a chemical adhesion and won't delaminate.
 If you wait until it's fully cured you will need to sand the surface for the next layer to stick, and this process would be a mechanical adhesion.
+Bear in mind the more resin you mix and pour in one time, the hotter it will get.
+Ambient temperature and working times will need to be adjusted.
+You might want to look at ventilating the room.

 You can find all our data sheets here.